rtatat/bank-customer-churn/README.md

 ## Analysis

-### TensorFlow

-### Keras Tuner
-This report analyzes a Python code that builds and tunes a machine learning model to predict customer churn.
-The code utilizes KerasTuner for hyperparameter optimization and achieves a high accuracy rate.

-### Data Preprocessing
+### Data Preprocessing (for all models)
-- The code imports necessary libraries including pandas, scikit-learn, TensorFlow, and KerasTuner.
-- It establishes a connection to a SQLite database named "data.db" and reads the "data" table into a pandas dataframe named "churn_data".
+- Establishes a connection to a SQLite database named "data.db" and reads the "data" table into a pandas dataframe named "churn_data".
 - Non-essential columns like "RowNumber", "CustomerId", "Surname", and "Geography" are dropped from the dataframe.
 - Credit score, estimated salary, balance, and age are binned into categories to improve model performance.
 - Categorical data is converted to numerical using one-hot encoding with pd.get_dummies.
 - The data is then split into features (X) and target variable (y) representing churn (Exited).
 - Training and testing datasets are created using train_test_split.
 - A StandardScaler instance is used to normalize the training data, and the scaler is then applied to both training and testing sets.

+### TensorFlow

+### Keras Tuner
+Keras Tuner is a hyperparameter tuning library for TensorFlow.
+This package automates tuning for our neural network model in an attempt to search for the best set of parameters for the machine learning model.

 ### Model Building and Tuning with KerasTuner
 - A function create_model is defined to build a sequential neural network model with hyperparameter options.